-- Accommodates user needs - Vendor's reliability in customer support and the availability and quality of their training programs - Subject relevancy - Cost considerations Subscription costs, cost of upgrades, etc. back files, future upgrades, etc. - Offers some value-added enhancement to make it preferable over, or a big addition to, other print or non-print equivalents - Meets usual and customary technical standards
+- Accommodates user needs

+- Vendor's reliability in customer support and the availability and quality of their training programs

+- Subject relevancy

+- □ Cost considerations Subscription costs, cost of upgrades, etc.

+- Offers some value-added enhancement to make it preferable over, or a big addition to, other print or non-print equivalents

+- Meets usual and customary technical standards

 - Uniqueness and completeness of information

 - Authority of producer

 - Currency and validity of information and updates

 - Access and network capability

-- Technical ease, accessibility, and a "user friendly" interface.
+- □ Technical ease, accessibility, and a "user friendly" interface.
 Examples of these are:

 - Tutorials

 - Introductory screens

 - Prompts and menus

 - Help menus

 - Printing and downloading potential;

 - Copyright and fair use issues

-- Legal issues including licensing requirements and restrictions

-- Intellectual level and quality of information

-- Trial period available for examination of product

-- □ Hardware and software requirements
+- Legal issues including licensing requirements and restrictions - □ Intellectual level and quality of information - Trial period available for examination of product - Hardware and software requirements to the classroom and resource center" (Craver, 1994).
+Carol Simpson "The School Librarian's Role in the